Motives and representability of algebraic cycles on threefolds over a field: Motivic vision of representability

 It is not hard to see that $CH^i(N)=0$ when $i\neq 2$.
 As all $\pi_i$, $i\in \{ 0,1,2,5,6\} $, act trivially on $CH^2(X)$, we have that $CH^2(N)$ is nothing but the kernel of the action of $\pi _4$, which is the group $CH^2(X)_{\rm num}$.
 On the other hand, $CH^1(X)_{\rm num}=CH^1(X)_{\rm hom}$ for divisors.
 As the group $H^2(X)(1)$ is algebraic by Lemma \ref{l-represent}(2) and the pairing between $H^2(X)(1)$ and $H^4(X)(2)$ is non-degenerate, it follows that $CH^2(X)_{\rm num}$ coincides with $CH^2(X)_{\rm hom}$, and $CH^2(X)_{\rm hom}=A^2(X)$ by Lemma~\ref{l-represent}(4).
 Thus,

 Clearly,

 It all means that, provided $A^3(X)$ is representable, $N$ is the middle motive in $M(X)$ controlling algebraic cycles in codimension $2$ on $X$.
-Our main aim is to show that $N$ is finite-dimensional bringing finite-dimensionality for the entire motive $M(X)$.
+Our main aim is to show that $N$ is finite-dimensional bringing finite-dimensionality for the entire motive $M(X)$, see Theorem~\ref{t-zerocycles} and Corollary~\ref{findim} below.

-By Lemma \ref{l-represent}(3), the integral Chow group $A^2_{\ZZ}(X)$ is representable.
+By Lemma \ref{l-represent} (3), the integral Chow group $A^2_{\ZZ}(X)$ is representable.
 Let $\Gamma$ be a smooth projective curve, $z\in CH^2_{\ZZ}(\Gamma \times X)$ be a correspondence and let $G$ be an algebraic subgroup in $J_{\Gamma }$ coming from the definition of the integral representability of $A^2_{\ZZ}(X)$.
 The cycle class $z$ can be considered also as a morphism

 The quotient $J=J_{\Gamma }/G$ is an abelian variety, and the corresponding projection

 induces a morphism

 Fixing a point on the curve $\Gamma$ we obtain an embedding